-Level Marks Description 6 13-15 Precise, well-chosen vocabulary, and varied sentence structures, chosen for effect.
+Level Marks Description 6 13-15 Precise, well-chosen vocabulary and varied sentence structures, chosen for effect.
 (W3) Consistent well-chosen register suitable for the context.
-(W4) • Spelling, punctuation, and grammar almost always accurate.
+(W4) Spelling, punctuation and grammar almost always accurate.
 (W5) 5 10-12 Mostly precise vocabulary and a range of sentence structures mostly used for effect.
 (W3) Mostly consistent appropriate register suitable for the context.
-(W4) Spelling, punctuation, and grammar mostly accurate, with occasional minor errors.
+(W4) Spelling, punctuation and grammar mostly accurate, with occasional minor errors.
 (W5) 4 7-9 Some precise vocabulary and a range of sentence structures sometimes used for effect.
-(W3) Some appropriate register for the context.
-(W4) Spelling, punctuation, and grammar generally accurate, but with some errors.
+(W3) • Some appropriate register for the context.
+(W4) Spelling, punctuation and grammar generally accurate, but with some errors.
 (W5) 3 5-6 Simple vocabulary and a range of straightforward sentence structures.
 (W3) Simple register with a general awareness of the context.
-(W4) Frequent errors of spelling, punctuation, and grammar, occasionally serious.
-(W5) • Trequent errors of spearing, partetuation, and grammar, occasionary serious.
-(5) 2 3-4 Limited and/or imprecise vocabulary and sentence structures.
-(W3) Limited and/or imprecise register for the context.
-(W4) Persistent errors of spelling, punctuation, and grammar.
+(W4) Frequent errors of spelling, punctuation and grammar, occasionally serious.
+(W5) 2 3-4 • Limited and/or imprecise vocabulary and sentence structures.
+(W3) • Limited and/or imprecise register for the context.
+(W4) Persistent errors of spelling, punctuation and grammar.
 (W5) 1 1-2 • Frequently imprecise vocabulary and sentence structures.
-(W3) Register demonstrates little or no sense of the context.
-(W4) Persistent errors of spelling, punctuation, and grammar impair communication.
+(W3) • Register demonstrates little or no sense of the context.
+(W4) Persistent errors of spelling, punctuation and grammar impair communication.
 (W5) 0 0 No creditable content.

-Component 4-Speaking and Listening Test
+Component 4 - Speaking and Listening Test